ShresthaHimal/web102_prework/README.md

 The following **optional** features are implemented:

 * [X] List anything else that you can get done to improve the app functionality!
+- changed header, body, footer colors, making it look more fun
+- Added footer with copyright message and three social icons

 ## Video Walkthrough